-Ministry of Human Resource Development released a report on All India Survey on Higher Education for year 2017-18.
+Ministry of Human Resource Development released a report on the All India Survey on Higher Education for the year 2018-19.
 This report provides the data on various indicators of Higher Education in India.

 This survey intended to cover all the institutions in India engaged in Higher Education.
 The data collection in this survey was dependent on various factors like; teachers, students, enrollments, programs, examination results, education finance, infrastructure, etc.

 Please find the list of UGC NET Higher Education Bodies in India.

 The data collected from the survey helps in calculating the education development indicators.
 These indicators are Institution Density, Gross Enrollment Ratio, Pupil-Teacher Ratio, Gender Parity Index, etc.

 It helps in making informed policy decisions and research for the development of the Higher Education Sector.